PadmanabhanSaravanan/Rest-API/README.md

 ### **Understanding Routing Attributes**

-* By default, a GET request on a URI, Web API will route the request to a method name that is 'GET' or starts with 'Get..'
+* By default, a GET request on a URL, Web API will route the request to a method name that is 'GET' or starts with 'Get..'

 * **Example:** A Get request on a URI can invoke any of the action methods